goioc/web/README.md

 _, _ = di.RegisterBean("endpoint", reflect.TypeOf((*endpoint)(nil)))
 ```

-And then the container should be initialized (please, refer to the [goioc/di](https://github.com/goioc/di) documentation for more details):
+Then the container should be initialized (please, refer to the [goioc/di](https://github.com/goioc/di) documentation for more details):

 ```go
 _ = di.InitializeContainer()